ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 Examples of rOpenSci packages interfacing to C/C++ interfaces include [magick](https://docs.ropensci.org/magick) (imagemagick), [pdftools](https://docs.ropensci.org/pdftools) (poppler), [ijtiff](https://docs.ropensci.org/ijtiff) (libtiff), [gert](https://docs.ropensci.org/gert) (libgit2), and many more.
 The "system dependencies" column in the [r-universe dashboard](https://ropensci.r-universe.dev/) shows the C/C++ libraries that R package are interfacing with.

 Some software does not provide a C/C++ API but can be called via Python or JavaScript.
 In this case, you could use [reticulate](https://rstudio.github.io/reticulate/) or [V8](https://cran.r-project.org/web/packages/V8/vignettes/v8_intro.html) to create an R wrapper.
-Running external software through Python or JavaScript is not quite as performant as C/C++, but reticulate and V8 provide pretty a pretty decent foundations to exchange data and exceptions, so these are usually more robust than a CLI wapper.
+Running external software through Python or JavaScript is not quite as performant as C/C++, but reticulate and V8 provide pretty a pretty decent foundations to exchange data and exceptions, so these are usually more robust than a CLI wrapper.

-## Tools for calling a CLI from R
+## Several methods of calling a CLI program from R

 We show 3 increasingly advanced ways to call a CLI program (a.k.a "shell out") from R: